-Since its founding just over ten years ago, Catalonian separatist historical revisionist foundation New History Institute (INH) has not pulled any punches in its attempts to challenge some of history’s most well-established facts.
+Since its founding fifteen years ago, Catalonian separatist historical revisionist foundation New History Institute (INH) has not pulled any punches in its attempts to challenge some of history’s most well-established facts.
 Among many of its claims, it asserts that not only were Miguel De Cervantes and William Shakespeare the same person, but that most notably, he was Catalan.
 Additionally, they posit that Leonardo da Vinci was from Catalonia too.
 Ditto Columbus.
 Unfortunately though, according to the organisation, all records proving these facts have been destroyed, in what they assert has been an attempt by Spain to whitewash Catalan history.

 Though critics believe that INH’s claims are a desperate pseudo-historical attempt to legitimise a culture based on not much more than rubbing halves of tomatoes cut side down on bread, and give credence to a language whose origins most likely stem from a Frenchman, Italian and a disgruntled Spaniard getting shit hammered around the fire one night and inventing their own idiom just to understand each other, what can not be argued is that this debate leaves us with two burning questions: 1: “Who or what else was really Catalan?” and 2: “Who actually fucking gives a shit?”, to which the answers would be “Let’s find out!” and “Like, over a handful of people.”

 So, come with us as we do find out… who or what else was actually Catalan?

 That’s right, The Almighty, Our Lord and Saviour, “The Loud, Angry Dishevelled One”–God– was, and remains, Catalan.

 Man landing on the moon in 1969 was Catalan.
 Mmm-hmmm, yep, this was totally a Catalan thing.